 - Swastikasana is an excellent asana relatively easy to perform and can be done by all, from child to young.

-- This asana traditionally used for Dhyana (meditation) and Pranayama (breath) exercises
+- Traditionally swastikasana is used for Dhyana (meditation) and Pranayama (breath) exercises.

-- When done it in the right way, it also helps to improve boost immunity.
+- Practicing swastikasana in meditation regularly helps to improve boost immunity.

 - When the practice for a long duration, it also activated the Muladhara(Root) Chakra along with Ajna (Third Eye) Chakra.